CS-UY3913/cs-uy3913-lab2-ecommerce/README.md

 ## Objective

-This lab focuses on building a robust data processing pipeline using the Java Collections Framework and professional error-handling patterns.
+This lab focuses on building a robust data processing pipeline using the Java Collections Framework and professional error handling patterns.
 You will apply the **"Partial Success" pattern** to ensure that individual data errors do not crash an entire batch process.

 By the end of this lab, you will be able to:

-* Implement custom, state-bearing unchecked exceptions.
+* Implement custom, state bearing unchecked exceptions.
 * Apply Exception Chaining to preserve root causes during rethrowing.
 * Use `Map` for efficient lookups and `Queue` for FIFO processing.
 * Utilize `Iterator` to safely modify collections during traversal.